List of largest single-volume books by page count: Single-volume length

 Books with more than 1,000 pages are rare due to impracticality.
 Ilan Manouach's Onepiece, a book of more than 20,000 pages, was labeled functionally as a "sculpture" because of the difficulty one would experience when trying to turn its many pages.
 Many novels with a total page count that reaches into the thousands are split into different volumes.
 Novels that use this method are often regarded as a singular entity in conversations pertaining to "the largest novels ever written."
-For example, À la recherche du temps perdu by Marcel Proust and Artamène by Madeleine de Scudéry (and/or) Georges de Scudéry, both titles which span over several volumes, are regarded by some sources as the longest novels ever written.
+For example, In Search of Lost Time by Marcel Proust and Artamène by Madeleine de Scudéry (and/or) Georges de Scudéry, both titles which span over several volumes, are regarded by some sources as the longest novels ever written.

 Single-volume books with page counts exceeding 2,000 pages exist for a plethora of different reasons.
 Books that fall under this category include anthologies, dictionaries, and legal records.
 Single-volume books with exceedingly high page counts are often produced through a deliberate effort.
 This may be done in order to break a record, raise awareness, or commemorate an event.
 Books of this magnitude are usually produced by large teams of people in order to be made.
 The thickest single-volume book in the world, World-2023 ESN Publications and London Organisation of Skills Development Ltd, with a page count of 100,100 containing 7,862 articles, required a team of 292 participants.